 Use the Microsoft Endpoint Manager to manage apps integrated with MIcrosoft Intune.

 The Intune no-code integration extension lets you include workflow steps in the App Enhancement stage to integrate the Microsoft Intune App SDK.
-See the extension (Extension - Microsoft Intune) and workflow step (No-Code Integration - Microsoft Intune) for more information.
+See the extension (Extension - Microsoft Intune) and workflow step (App Enhancement - Microsoft Intune) for more information.

 You need a Microsoft Endpoint Manager account with a URL and login credentials.
 You also need to have or create an app registration for the Blue Cedar Platform in the Microsoft Azure AD admin center.
 Registering the Blue Cedar Platform as an "app" in Azure AD allows the platform to be able to authenticate to your tenant on the Endpoint Manager in order to upload the Intune-enabled apps.
 Follow the steps in Automatically deploying Intune-enabled apps to configure the ability to use automatic push in a Microsoft Endpoint Manager distribution step.